nodebox/seed/_docs/recursion.md

 If you look closely you can see that at the end of the `circle:` block we call `circle:`again!
 So a {{ circle }} expands to a `<circle.../>` tag and a {{ circle }}, which expands to a `<circle.../>` tag and a {{ circle }}, which expands to... you get the idea.
 This is a recursive process: a system that calls itself.
 Seed has a mechanism to stop at some point (by default after 50 iterations), otherwise our expansion would never end and the system would crash.

-Although this example certainly works to get many circles on screen, we would be better of to just use the multiply operator (`*`) as we've seen in the [generating graphics](/docs/graphics) chapter.
+Although this example certainly works to get many circles on screen, we would be better of to just use the repeat filter `|repeat(num)` as we've seen in the [generating graphics](/docs/graphics) chapter.
 Things get more interesting if every recursive shape changes a little bit: becomes bigger or smaller, rotates, etc. Like this:

 <iframe src="/embed/-L0tQmnP25Y4AMejZ1FW"></iframe>